-Budget 2018 saw an announcement of details of a new “Sugar Tax” which is expected to start in April 2018.
+Budget 2018 saw the announcement of a new “Sugar Tax” which started on May 1st 2018.

-A similar tax is being implemented in the UK in April 2018 – so the rates of sugar tax in Ireland will be in line with those in the UK.
-The official name of the “sugar” tax in the UK is the Soft Drinks Industry Levy
+A similar tax was implemented in the UK in April 2018 – The official name of the “sugar” tax in the UK is the Soft Drinks Industry Levy

-In Ireland , soft drink manufacturers will be taxed according to the volume of sugar-sweetened beverages they produce or import.
-Pure fruit juices will not be taxed unless sugar is added.
-Dairy products will not be taxed either
+In Ireland , soft drink manufacturers are taxed according to the volume of sugar-sweetened beverages they produce or import.

-Example – a 330ml can of Coca Cola containing more than 8g per 100ml would incur a tax of 10c.
+- A 330ml can of Coca Cola containing more than 8g per 100ml will incur a tax of 10c.

-A 2 litre bottle of Coca Cola would have a tax of 60 cent
+- A 2 litre bottle of Coca Cola wil have a tax of 60 cent. (inc VAT)

 Of course – VAT is added to this tax !

 Coca Cola introduced smaller sizes of their higher sugar “Classic” version – and a new 250ml slimline can and a 375ml bottle instead of the 500ml.